-Our legal advisors, STCN Law and Injury Oregon, address most right-of-way issues in their legal guide for Oregon bicyclists and pedestrians, essays on a wide range of important topics, law firm blog, attorney Ray’s blog, and attorney Charley’s blog.
+Our legal advisors, STCN Law and Injury Oregon, address most right-of-way issues in their legal guide for Oregon bicyclists and pedestrians, essays, law firm blog, attorney Ray’s blog, and attorney Charley’s blog.
 Even with these resources, questions still arise that stump us.
-STCN Law has now permitted us to share our internal Q&A email sessions.
+As we email them questions, they permit us to share their answers.
 We’re thrilled to bring you this valuable information, straight from the source.

 CROW: When it snows, people often ski in traffic lanes.
 Is this legal?
 Is it legal to ski in bike lanes?

 ATTORNEY RAY: My view is that skiing and walking are the same so if skiers are in regular traffic lanes or bike lanes they must yield the right of way just like pedestrians per ORS 814.040 and ORS 811.050.

 CROW: Are animal powered transportation or livestock herders and their livestock allowed in bike lanes?

 ATTORNEY RAY: ORS 814.150 provides considerable latitude toward animals ridden or driven: (a) When riding or leading a horse or other livestock on the highway, a person must keep a lookout for vehicles and use caution to keep the animal under control (c) A person in charge of livestock being driven on a highway shall use reasonable care and diligence to open the highway for vehicular traffic.
 To me since “highway” is defined in ORS 801.305 to include the bike lane then this very tolerant legal treatment toward animals on the highway also applies to bike lanes so long as they “use reasonable care and diligence to open the highway for vehicular traffic”.
 I have not researched historic treatment of this area by the courts in Oregon yet but it is interesting and I may do it later if I get a chance.